Markov random field: Varied applications

 Markov random fields find application in a variety of fields, ranging from computer graphics to computer vision, machine learning or computational biology, and information retrieval.
 MRFs are used in image processing to generate textures as they can be used to generate flexible and stochastic image models.
 In image modelling, the task is to find a suitable intensity distribution of a given image, where suitability depends on the kind of task and MRFs are flexible enough to be used for image and texture synthesis, image compression and restoration, image segmentation, 3D image inference from 2D images, image registration, texture synthesis, super-resolution, stereo matching and information retrieval.
+Statistical-mechanical methods have also been used to analyze MRF models for Bayesian image restoration; Kazuyuki Tanaka and Tsuyoshi Horiguchi studied solvable MRF models for color image restoration and related iterative computational methods for gray-level restoration.
 They can be used to solve various computer vision problems which can be posed as energy minimization problems or problems where different regions have to be distinguished using a set of discriminating features, within a Markov random field framework, to predict the category of the region.
 Markov random fields were a generalization over the Ising model and have, since then, been used widely in combinatorial optimizations and networks.